Warner Bros. Television Studios: New Zealand

 WBITVP New Zealand produces some of New Zealand's most successful entertainment shows including RuPaul's Drag Race Down Under, The Bachelor NZ, The Bachelorette NZ, The Block NZ, Celebrity Treasure Island, Glow Up, House of Drag and The Great Kiwi Bake Off.

 Spain

 The Spanish subsidiary was acquired as part of the Eyeworks takeover in 2014.
 Eyeworks España was renamed Warner Bros.
 International Television Production España in December 2015.

-Shows produced by WBITVP España include Juego de juegos, based on Ellen's Game of Games; First Dates, based on the British show of the same name; Pesadilla en la Cocina, based on Ramsay's Kitchen Nightmares; ¿Quién quiere ser millonario?
+Shows produced by Warner Bros.
+International Television Production España include Juego de juegos, based on Ellen's Game of Games; First Dates, based on the British show of the same name; Pesadilla en la Cocina, based on Ramsay's Kitchen Nightmares; ¿Quién quiere ser millonario?
 (España), based on the British Who Wants to Be a Millionaire?; and Ven a cenar conmigo, based on the British Come Dine with Me.
 Along with Mediaset España and Netflix, the company also co-produced Brigada Costa del Sol.